xt0fer/reveal-slides/md/intro-to-oop.md

 -

+###Overloading

-There are times when we need to construct our objects under different circumstances, we can use overloading to create multiple versions of methods.
+* There are times when we need to construct our objects under different circumstances, we can use overloading to create multiple versions of methods.

 -
+###Overloading

 ```
 public class Superman( ){